This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Both factors—the capacity estimation and the proactive assignment—influence the distribution among instances.
 Thus, Cloud Load Balancing behaves differently from a simple round-robin load balancer that spreads requests exactly 50:50 between two instances.
 Instead, Google Cloud load balancing attempts to optimize the backend instance selection for each request.

-For the global external HTTP(S) load balancer, load balancing is two-tiered.
+For the global external Application Load Balancer, load balancing is two-tiered.
 The balancing

 mode determines the weighting or fraction of traffic that should be sent to each